poseidon/matchbox/examples/terraform/bootkube-install/README.md

-# Self-hosted Kubernetes
+# Kubernetes

-The self-hosted Kubernetes example shows how to use matchbox to network boot and provision a 3 node "self-hosted" Kubernetes v1.7.3 cluster. [bootkube](https://github.com/kubernetes-incubator/bootkube) is run once on a controller node to bootstrap Kubernetes control plane components as pods before exiting.
+The Kubernetes example shows how to use Matchbox to network boot and provision a 3 node Kubernetes v1.7.5 cluster.
+This example uses [Terraform](https://www.terraform.io/intro/index.html) and a module provided by [Typhoon](https://github.com/poseidon/typhoon) to describe cluster resources. [kubernetes-incubator/bootkube](https://github.com/kubernetes-incubator/bootkube) is run once to bootstrap the Kubernetes control plane.

 ## Requirements